• Skip to primary navigation

 light box sign

-6. Next, stick the acetate sign to the frame using either Velcro dots or double-sided sticky pads.
-Using these methods to stick the acetate means that the signs are not permanently fixed.
+Step 6: Next, stick the acetate sign to the frame using Velcro dots or double-sided sticky pads.
+Using these methods to attach the acetate means that the signs are not permanently fixed.

 It’s easy to change the signs when you fancy a change.
 Whilst working in my home office, I use the On Air sign.
-When it’s someone’s birthday, I change up the lightbox to the bunting sign.
+I switch the lightbox to the bunting sign when it’s someone’s birthday.

 Light box ON AIR sign